AlexGustafsson/molecular-data/README.md

 Any help with the project is more than welcome.
 If you're unable to add a change yourself, open an issue and let someone else take a look at it.

+#### Contributions

+* [JayHales](https://github.com/JayHales) cleaned up the color codes, fixed some spelling errors and corrected the YAML conversion.

 ### Disclaimer

 _The data available is not verified by a knowledgeable person after compilation.
 As such, there might be cases when the data is not correct.
 There is also the possibility of outdated data since it hasn't been updated recently._